Imesh7/gpt_clone/README.md

 # GPT from Scratch

 ### Project Description
 Implemented GPT clone from scratch.
-Transformer architecture based model with some addons.
+Transformer based architecture with some addon features.

 ### Key Features